Alexander Statement on Administration Rule to Expand Access to Short-Term Insurance Plans

-NASHVILLE, February 20 — The chairman of the Senate health committee, U.S. Senator Lamar Alexander (R-Tenn.) today released the following statement on the Administration issuing a proposed rule today to expand the availability of short-term, limited-duration health insurance:
+WASHINGTON, August 1 — Senate health committee Chairman Lamar Alexander (R-Tenn.) today released the following statement on the Trump Administration’s final rule to expand the availability of short-term, limited-duration health insurance:

-“Millions of Americans who are between jobs and who pay for their own insurance will welcome this extended option for lower-cost, short-term policies.
-States will have the responsibility for making sure these policies benefit consumers.”
+“Millions of Americans who are between jobs and who pay for their own insurance will welcome this extended option for lower-cost, short-term, renewable policies.
+During the 1990’s, Congress gave states this authority to offer short-term plans, and during most of the Obama Administration short-term plans were available for up to 12 months.
+States will have the option to offer these policies or not, and will have the responsibility to make sure these policies benefit consumers.”

-According to HHS, he rule, if finalized, would allow consumers to buy plans providing coverage for any period of less than 12 months, rather than the current federal maximum period of less than three months.
+This rule from the Department of Health and Human Services does not require congressional action to go into effect.
+According to the Department, these short-term plans could be available in 60 days in states that choose to exercise that option.
+The rule allows consumers to buy plans providing coverage for any period of less than 36 months, rather than the current federal maximum period of less than three months.

 Previous Article Next Article